A concise history of bridging loans

 1980's

-The 1980s was a period of economic volatility.
-There was a deep recession in 1981 as the government tried to control inflation.
-The recession particularly hit manufacturing causing unemployment to rise to over 3 million.
+The 1980s were a period of economic volatility.
+In 1981, the government tried to control inflation, causing a deep recession.
+The recession particularly hit manufacturing, causing unemployment to rise to over 3 million.

-The Housing Act 1980 [6] heralded a new era of home ownership of council tenants in the Right to buy largely contributed to the next housing boom of the late 80's where house prices rose by 16% in 1987 and 25% in 1988.
-Home ownership grew from 55% of the population in 1980 to 64% in 1987.
-By the time Margaret Thatcher left office in 1990 it was 67%.
-1.5 million council houses in total were sold before the dawn of the next decade.
+The Housing Act 1980 [6] heralded a new era of homeownership of council tenants in the Right to Buy largely contributed to the next housing boom of the late '80s, where house prices rose by 16% in 1987 and 25% in 1988.
+Homeownership grew from 55% of the population in 1980 to 64% in 1987.
+By the time Margaret Thatcher left office in 1990, it was 67%.
+1.5 million council houses were sold before the dawn of the next decade.

 The right to buy helped continue the housing market boom and the early to mid 80's saw a period of high economic growth and rising inflation.
-However, at the end of the decade, the housing market started to falter and the lack of rental properties now created an opportunity for Buy To Let landlords.
+However, at the end of the decade, the housing market started to falter, and the lack of rental properties created an opportunity for buy-to-let landlords.

 1990's

-The housing market bubble well and truly burst and the UK experienced recession in 1991.
-The recession was primarily caused by a period of sustained high-interest rates, falling house prices and an overvalued exchange rate.
+The housing market bubble was well and truly burst, and the UK experienced a recession in 1991.
+The recession was primarily caused by sustained high-interest rates, falling house prices and an overvalued exchange rate.

-The average fall in house prices of 20% between 1989 and 1993.
+The average fall in house prices between 1989 and 1993 was 20%.
 Properties in London were hit hard and lost 32% of their value.
 This was primarily due to the sheer number of repossessed properties, where some 345,000 homes flooded the market and supply far outstripped demand.

 2000's

-The early 2000's saw Buy To Let landlords and Property Flippers make their mark on the housing market.
-Mortgage criteria was heavily relaxed.
-The private rental sector ballooned by 50% from 2000 to 2010.
+In the early 2000s, buy-to-let landlords and Property Flippers made their mark on the housing market.
+Mortgage criteria were heavily relaxed, and the private rental sector ballooned by 50% from 2000 to 2010.

 What was propping up the housing market?
 Cheap credit and very little in the way of lending criteria.
 Interest rates had climbed down from the double digits in the 90's.
 125% mortgages were a reality with banks like Northern Rock.
-Self certification, where the self-employed were able to simply state how much they earned for mortgage approvals helped grow the sector.
-Accessible finance created property investors out of the masses and with it average property values skyrocketed from £132,705 to £295,694 - an increase of over 122%, up until 2008 that is.
+Self-certification, where the self-employed could state how much they earned for mortgage approvals, helped grow the sector.
+Accessible finance created property investors out of the masses, and with it, average property values skyrocketed from £132,705 to £295,694 - an increase of over 122%, up until 2008.

 2010's